 Semantic Cache

 The semantic cache checks whether a similar query has already been answered.
-When a query clears the similarity threshold, a client can reuse the cached answer instead of generating a fresh response.

 Why it matters